How to Make a User Flow Diagram

 Now that you have a starting point, consider what information your user needs and what actions they should take.
 To convert users, you’ll deliver them the right information at the time they need it most.

 Be sure to ask yourself questions as you create your user flow diagram to get you into the mind of your customer, such as “What action should I take on this page if I were my customer?”
 “How do I navigate the checkout process?” and “If I were this customer, how would I feel about this testimonial video?”
-Consider what the customer wants out of a particular page, what he or she may be feeling, and what mindset they’re in.
+Consider what the customer wants out of a particular page, what they may be feeling, and what mindset they’re in.

 If you’re optimizing an existing website, look at what’s working now.
 In other words, when people buy or perform other successful activities, what paths have they taken through your site?
 Don’t focus on just purchase: It may take several visits to a site before a customer completes a sale.
 However, if a visitor signs up for your newsletter or submits text notifications via a pop-up, that counts as a success.